pyinstaller/pyinstaller/doc/source/Manual.rst

 but it is not tested on them.
 The ``ldd`` and ``objdump`` commands are needed.

-In each case you must compile a bootloader; see `Building the Bootloader`_.
+Before using |PyInstaller| in these systems you must compile a bootloader; see `Building the Bootloader`_.

 License
 =======